Robust Markov Decision Process: Beyond Rectangularity: Introduction.

-\cite{Xu} consider a parametric linear program to study the tradeoff between robustness and nominal performance. \cite{Xu-Mannor} consider an extension of $s$-rectangularity, namely $k$-rectangularity, and show that the robust MDP can be solved efficiently. \cite{Delage} extend the worst-case expected objective in robust MDP and consider a percentile optimization under uncertainty in both transition kernel and rewards.
-While the $(s,a)$-rectangularity and the $s$-rectangularity assumptions for the uncertainty set allow to design efficient algorithms to compute the optimal robust policy, such rectangular uncertainty sets are quite conservative and do not allow relations across transition probabilities from different states.
-In particular, the rectangularity assumption allows the adversary to perturb the transition probabilities across different states unrelated to perturbations in the other states.
-This is potentially very conservative especially if the transition probabilities depend on a common set of underlying factors, as is the case in many applications.
+While the $(s,a)$-rectangularity and the $s$-rectangularity assumptions allow to design efficient algorithms to compute the optimal robust policy, such rectangular uncertainty sets are quite conservative in modeling uncertainty in {many} applications.
+In particular, the rectangularity assumption allows the adversary to select the transition probabilities across different states unrelated to transitions in the other states.
+This is potentially very conservative especially if the transition probabilities depend on a common set of underlying factors. { For instance, Markov model may be used to describe the health evolution of a patient (see \cite{mdp-med-1} for some examples).
+The state $s \in \X$ represents the health condition, and the action $a \in \A$ represents the treatment.
+The transitions $\bm{P}_{sa}$ represent the dynamics of the health evolution across different patient conditions, given a treatment.
+In this healthcare setting, common underlying factors, such as genetics, demographics and/or physiologic characteristics of certain diseases, could dictate the health evolution of patients across different health states.
+Therefore, the error in the estimation of one transition $\bm{P}_{sa}$ should be related to the errors in the estimations of the other transitions.
+As such, it is natural to consider a model of uncertainty where the transition probabilities of different health states are correlated.}

 To address this issue, we consider a {\em factor uncertainty model}, where all transition probabilities depend on a small number of underlying factors.
-In particular, we consider $r$ factors, $\boldsymbol{w}_{1},..., \boldsymbol{w}_{r} \in \R^{|X|}$ such that each transition probability $\boldsymbol{P}_{sa}$ is a linear combination of these factors.
-We refer to $\boldsymbol{W} = (\boldsymbol{w}_{1},..., \boldsymbol{w}_{r})$ as the {\em factor matrix} and the model as {\em factor matrix uncertainty set}.
-The rank of the Markov chain induced by a stationary Markovian policy $\pi$ and a transition kernel $\boldsymbol{P}$ is (at most) $r$.
-This is reminiscent to rank-reduction in dynamic programming (\cite{Farias-VanRoy}) and Markov chains (\cite{Bertsekas} and \cite{Bertsekas-Tsitsiklis}). \cite{Goh} also consider this model of uncertainty in the context of a healthcare application for modeling patient health state evolution and give an algorithm to evaluate the worst-case expected reward of a policy under certain assumptions.
+In particular, we consider $r$ factors, $\bm{w}_{1},..., \bm{w}_{r} \in \R^{\X}$ such that each transition probability $\bm{P}_{sa}$ is a linear (convex) combination of these factors.
+We refer to $\bm{W} = (\bm{w}_{1},..., \bm{w}_{r})$ as the {\em factor matrix} and the model as {\em factor matrix uncertainty set}.
+The rank of the Markov chain induced by a stationary policy $\pi$ and a transition kernel $\bm{P}$ is (at most) $r$. \cite{Goh} also consider this model of uncertainty in the context of a healthcare application for modeling evolution of the health of the patient and give an algorithm to evaluate the worst-case expected reward of a policy under certain assumptions.
 However, they do not consider the problem of computing an optimal robust policy in this model.